rhclayto/restful_user_registration/README.md

   }
   ```

-  Whatever Drupal does when registering through Services should also happen when registering through this resource, such as sending welcome e-mails, etc.
+  Whatever Drupal does when registering through Services should also be done when registering through this resource, such as sending welcome e-mails, etc.